Future of NOPD consent decree in judge’s hands

 Federal monitors asked Judge Morgan to deny the motion, saying there are still areas for improvement, including community engagement and bias-free policing.

-During a news conference Wednesday, Mayor LaToya Cantrell said the NOPD is responsible for the progress they have made during the past 10 years.
+During a news conference Wednesday, Mayor LaToya Cantrell said the NOPD is responsible for the progress they have made during the past ten years.

 “I believe that we can definitely, not only be in compliance but that we can make sure we remain first class, 21st-century constitutional policing police department, which is a model for the country,” Cantrell said.